gianpierodiblasi/LogicalCircuit/README.md

 {
   "width": 800, // the canvas width (default: 800)
   "height": 600, // the canvas height (default: 600)
-}
+  "bezierConnector": false // true to connect the object by means of a bezier curve, false otherwise (default: false) }
 ```
 #### methods